+LESS COMMON OR MORE COMPLEX PRESENTATIONS AND CONDITIONS Presentations Pancreatitis Premature cardiovascular disease apheresis recognise potential complications of disease and its management, and initiate preventative strategies >> involve multidisciplinary teams Advanced Trainees will understand these presentations and conditions.
 Advanced Trainees will understand the resources that should be used to help manage patients with these presentations and conditions.

-- Pancreatitis - Premature cardiovascular disease

-- Dysbetalipoproteinaemia

-- Familial chylomicronaemia

-- Homozygous familial hypercholesterolaemia

-- Hypobetalipoproteinaemia and abetalipoproteinaemia

-- Lipodystrophies and the cross over with monogenic diabetes

-- Sitosterolaemia

-- apheresis recognise potential complications of disease and its management, and initiate preventative strategies - involve multidisciplinary teams

-" identify individual and social factors and the impact of these on diagnosis and management

-Advanced Trainees will have a comprehensive depth of knowledge of the principles of the foundational sciences.

-- Incidence of familial hypercholesterolaemia and ethnic variations - " early detection and multidisciplinary team management of severe lipid disorders - " genetics of familial hypercholesterolaemia and other inherited lipid disorders - " principles of opportunistic, cascade and universal screening
+Conditions Dysbetalipoproteinaemia Familial chylomicronaemia Homozygous familial hypercholesterolaemia Hypobetalipoproteinaemia and abetalipoproteinaemia Lipodystrophies and the cross over with monogenic diabetes Sitosterolaemia Consider other factors • identify individual and social factors and the impact of these on diagnosis and management EPIDEMIOLOGY, PATHOPHYSIOLOGY, AND CLINICAL SCIENCES Advanced Trainees will have a comprehensive depth of knowledge of the principles of the early detection and multidis severe lipid disorders genetics of familial hyperch lipid disorders genetics of familial hypercholesterolaemia and other inherited